NataliaCzeladka/sagittarius-a-star/README.md

 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ## Credits

+### Code

+- In building my website I drew inspiration from the Code Institute's 'Boutique Ado' walkthrough project.
+Some of the code snippets used in these videos were also applied while creating my own full-stack application.
+- Code for the outline effect used on multiple occasions across the CSS stylesheet was taken from [Stack Overflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text) and was slightly edited to fit the project's needs.
+- Code for a sticky footer, which remains at the bottom of the page regardless of the amount of content, was adopted from [Materialize](https://materializecss.com/footer.html) website.
+- Arrow-up design comes from [CSS Tricks](https://css-tricks.com/snippets/css/css-triangle/).
+- Core logic/payment flow comes from [Stripe documentation](https://stripe.com/docs/payments/accept-a-payment).
+- Categories and Products fixtures were created using [JSON Formatter](https://jsonformatter.org/).

+### Content

+- The book cover images, titles, authors, publication years, ratings, and descriptions featured on this website are taken from Amazon listings and I want to acknowledge Amazon as the original source of this information.
+It helps improve the user experience by providing detailed product information on the platform, ensuring users have accurate details to make informed choices.
+- To help generate markdown files, README.md and TESTING.md, I used [Markdown Builder](https://tim.2bn.dev/markdown-builder) designed by my mentor, Tim Nelson.

 ### Media